Get ready for launch!

-Press the launch button to start the launch sequence and prepare to bring the first crew to explore Mars!
+Start the launch sequence by pressing the launch button, and prepare to bring the first crew to explore Mars!
 Make sure that your Rocket reaches escape velocity.

-Think about ways in which the robot could launch your Rocket to activate the Mars Outpost.
+Think about ways the robot could launch your Rocket to activate the Mars Outpost.

 Brainstorm ideas for solving the mission.

-You can split the main task into smaller subtasks, and brainstorm about questions like:
+You can split the main task into smaller subtasks, and brainstorm on questions like:

-- What are some ways in which the robot could navigate to the launch site?
+- What are some ways the robot could navigate to the launch site?

-- Which type of motorised mechanism could be used to press the launch button?
+- Which type of motorized mechanism can be used to press the launch button?

 Continue working on your robot until you’re ready to complete the mission.

-The four levels of badges that you can earn for this mission are:
+The four levels of badges you can earn for this mission are:

-Your Rocket has started its journey to Mars, and the outpost has been activated!
+Your Rocket has started its journey to Mars and the outpost is activated!
 You also went beyond the mission requirements by adding features to your design.
 Great job!

 Congratulations!
-Your Rocket has started its journey to Mars, and the outpost has been activated.
+Your Rocket has started its journey to Mars and the outpost is activated.
 It’s time to celebrate your success.
 Well done!

-You’ve launched your Rocket, and it’s reached Mars but you haven’t succeeded in activating the outpost.
+You’ve launched your Rocket and it’s reached Mars but you didn’t succeed in activating the outpost.
 You’ll have to live in your landing vehicle while you figure out what to do next.
 The important thing is that you’re safe!